sourcesoft/dotfiles/README.md

 ### Tools as a developer
-- [Vim](https://github.com/vim/vim) - My true friend when I lay my hand and touch those keys with my fingers.
+- [Vim](https://github.com/vim/vim) - My true friend as I lay my hand and touch those keys with my fingers.
 This is what every coder should learn and use.
 - [Atom](https://atom.io) - Github open source editor.
-You can change and customise it the way you prefer just like a browser.
+You can change and customize it the way you prefer just like a browser.
-- [Tower](https://www.git-tower.com) - I can't remember all those weird hard to memorize git commands, so this is my GUI.
+- [GitKraken](https://www.gitkraken.com) - I can't remember all those weird hard to memorize git commands, so this is my GUI.
-- [iTerm](https://www.iterm2.com) - It's closed by default but I've made a keyboard shortcut for iTerm to appear so it's everywhere.
+- [iTerm](https://www.iterm2.com) / [fishshell](https://fishshell.com) - It's closed by default but I've made a keyboard shortcut for iTerm to appear so it's everywhere.
 - [CLion](https://www.jetbrains.com/clion) - If I ever want to write C++ on mac.
 - [Transmit](https://panic.com/transmit/) - I'm using it for what it is and It's got everything I want.
 - [Little Snitch](https://www.obdev.at/products/littlesnitch) - Sometimes I need to monitor I/O of an application I'm developing.